ilham210538/AzureAgentToM365/README.md

             "name": "end_date",
             "in": "query",
             "required": false,
             "description": "The end date of the time series data in ISO format (YYYY-MM-DD).
-Defines the upper limit of the data range.", "schema": {
+Defines the upper limit of the data range.
+Must be different from `start_date`", "schema": {
               "type": "string",
               "format": "date"